cloudflare/privacy-gateway-client-library/README.md

 Running `cargo build --release` will build the library for the current platform, and library files will appear in `./target/release/`

+## Releaseing new version

+Create [new release](https://github.com/cloudflare/app-relay-client-library/releases/new) with version number starting from letter `v` ie `v1.0.0`.
+Github action will upload release artifacts to release page.

 ## iOS Build Instructions

 To build the library for iOS: